LargeNFT/large-nft/README.md

 * Create blog posts with embedded media.
 Images (video soon).
 * Create pages with static content.
 * Build custom navigation menus (soon).
-* Users are instantly notified when new content is posted.
+* Users are notified when new content is posted.
 Real time updates.
 * Users with wallets can interact with the app.
 Make comments, post media, etc.
 * Create complex, data-driven plugins. (later)

 ## Peer-to-Peer
-New P2P tech lets us make apps that work in familiar ways and gives us a bunch of new benefits.

 * No infrastructure to manage or servers to maintain.
 * Data is hosted by users directly.
 * Easy to customize.